James, brother of Jesus

-James the Just, or a variation of James, brother of the Lord (Iacobus from יעקב, Ya'aqov and Ἰάκωβος, Iákōbos, can also be Anglicized as "Jacob"), was, according to the New Testament, a brother of Jesus.
+James the Just, or a variation of James, brother of the Lord (Iacobus from יעקב, Yaʿqōḇ and Ἰάκωβος, Iákōbos, can also be Anglicized as "Jacob"), was, according to the New Testament, a brother of Jesus.
+James was personally known to Paul the Apostle (Gal 1:19).
 He was the first leader of the Church of Jerusalem.
 (Note: He is often described as the first bishop of Jerusalem, but that term had not yet been clearly defined in his day.
 The terms "epískopos" ("bishop") and "presbýteros" ("presbyter") were not clearly distinguished until the second century, in writings attributed to Ignatius of Antioch.)
-Traditionally, it is believed he was martyred either in 62 AD by being stoned to death on the order of High Priest Ananus ben Ananus, or in 69 AD by being thrown off the pinnacle of the Temple by scribes and Pharisees and then clubbed to death.
+James was martyred, though the year and manner were disputed; Josephus records his death in 62 AD by being stoned to death on the order of High Priest Ananus ben Ananus, while Hegesippus places his death in 69 AD by being thrown off the pinnacle of the Temple by scribes and Pharisees and then clubbed to death.
 James, Joses, Simon, and Judas are mentioned as the brothers of Jesus as well as two or more unnamed sisters.
 (See Matthew 13:55; Mark 6:3.)

-Catholics, Orthodox, and some Protestants teach that James, along with others named in the New Testament as brothers (Note: ἀδελφοί.) of Jesus, were not the biological children of Mary, mother of Jesus, but were cousins of Jesus, or step-brothers from a previous marriage of Joseph (as related in the non-canonical Gospel of James).
+Catholics, Orthodox and some Protestants teach that James and others named in the New Testament as brothers (Note: ἀδελφοί.) of Jesus were not the biological children of Mary, mother of Jesus, but were cousins of Jesus, or step-brothers from a previous marriage of Joseph (as related in the non-canonical Gospel of James).
 (Note: Since Catholics and Eastern Orthodox, as well as some Anglicans and Lutherans, believe in the perpetual virginity of Mary.)
 Others consider James to be the son of Mary and Joseph.

 The Catholic tradition holds that this James is to be identified with James, son of Alphaeus, and James the Less.
 It is agreed by most that he should not be confused with James, son of Zebedee also known as James the Great.